1. Home

 Our brains are trained to think of science when we think of pharmacy.
 Naturally, students who enjoy science-related courses (chemistry and biology) migrate toward the healthcare field or pursue a science degree.
 However, we aren’t here to say that to gain admission to a PharmD program, you must work towards a specific science degree.
 Admissions committees like to see a wide variety when reading through the pool of potential applicants.
 It’s safe to say that you can major in business or art history, and as long as the prerequisite pharmacy courses are taken, you will be considered.

-If you are pursuing the minimum credit hours required to be eligible, the prerequisite courses are the only ones you need to take.
+If you are pursuing the minimum credit hours required to be eligible, the prerequisite courses are the only ones you must take.
 The admission committee generally likes to see a well-rounded candidate with various academic and non-academic interests.
 Such a well-rounded student is best suited for success in the future intensive pharmacy education he or she will pursue.

 Prior Coursework in Sciences